manosim/mocr/README.md

 mockNextResponse({ foo: 'bar' });
 ```

 Used to return a mock/stubbed response from the server.
-Will only use that response once and will then fallback to the default `Hello World` server response.
+Will only use that response once and will then fall back to the default `Hello World` server response.
 For mocking multiple requests, see [mockNextResponses](#mockNextResponses) below.

 ### mockNextResponses